vr33ni/web-portfolio-frontend-nuxt/README.md

 **Frontend** (this repo): Using Nuxt Composition API and Typescript.
 Built based on basis of a project using Vue3 Composition API and Javascript ([original repo](https://github.com/vr33ni/web-portfolio-frontend))

+This application showcases my CV in form of a web portfolio.
+Currently, the project is still **under development**.
+The current setup consists of a basic user interface made from different components.
+The data is managed via store methods and fetched from the backend via the multiple services (listed in the **services** folder).
+The backend code is available via the repository mentioned below.
+SSR is set to true.
+Bootstrap is used for styling.
+Fontawesome is used as an icon library.

 **Backend** ([Github repo](https://github.com/vr33ni/web-portfolio-backend)): Using NodeJs + Firebase as a database.

 ## Build Setup